 The USPTO advises the president of the United States, the secretary of commerce, and U.S. government agencies on intellectual property (IP) policy, protection, and enforcement; and promotes the stronger and more effective IP protection around the world.
 The USPTO furthers effective IP protection for U.S. innovators and entrepreneurs worldwide by working with other agencies to secure strong IP provisions in free trade and other international agreements.
 It also provides training, education, and capacity building programs designed to foster respect for IP and encourage the development of strong IP enforcement regimes by U.S. trading partners.

 The USPTO headquarters occupies five interconnected buildings located at 600 Dulany Street, Alexandria, Virginia.
 The office employs more than 10,000 people -- including engineers, scientists, attorneys, analysts, computer specialists -- all dedicated to protecting U.S. intellectual property rights.

 National Inventors Hall of Fame and Museum

 The National Inventors Hall of Fame and Museum located on the USPTO Alexandria, Virginia campus, is open to the public.
 Established in 1995, the National Inventors Hall of Fame and Museum strives to educate the public about the patent and trademark systems, and the important role intellectual property protection plays in our nation's social and economic health.
-The Museum is open 11 a.m. to 5 p.m., Tuesday through Friday, and Saturdays from 11 a.m. to 3 p.m.
-Closed on Sundays, Mondays, and federal holidays.
+The museum is closed for renovation until May 2014.
+The museum store will remain open from 11 a.m. to 5 p.m.
+Tuesday through Friday and on Saturdays from 11 a.m. to 3 p.m.
+The store will be closed on Sundays, Mondays, and federal holidays.